 1 in 1000 people on treatment develop agranulocytosis, and this usually in the first 6 months of treatment.

-Clozapine should be temporarily stopped or discontinued if granulocytopenia develops.
+Clozapine should be temporarily stopped or discontinued if agranulocytosis develops.

-Weight should be monitored regularly as weight gain is likely.
+Weight should be monitored regularly as weight gain is likely to occur in patients taking clozapine.

-Alongside this, insulin-resistance may develop, so HbA1c should be measured 6 monthly.
+Insulin-resistance may also develop, so HbA1c should be monitored every 6 months.